rjsweet/reading-notes/201_notes/class-02.md

 -HTML
   -Chapter 2:"Text" (40-61)
+  * Superscript & Subscript: `<sup> & <sub>`, sup is like 'to the power of' whereas sub is the 2 in 'CO2'
-  -Chapter 10: "Introducing CSS" (226-245)
+  * White Space: A method used in order to make code easier to read -Chapter 10: "Introducing CSS" (226-245)
+  For CSS, imagine each of your HTML elements in a box.
+Remember, block level items start on a new line, like h1-h6, p, and div.
+Inline level elements flow within the text, like b, img, em, span.
+CSS allows you to create rules that control the way each individual box is presented.

 -JS
   -Chapter 2: "Basic JavaScript Instructions" (53-84)
+  Script is a series of instructions your computer follows.
+The instructions within the script are called **statements**.
+JavaScript consists of statements, curly brackets to indicate code blocks, and directions on which code should be run based on the scenario.

+Write comments to explain what your code does.
+Multiple line comments are pink bracketed with /* and */.
+Single line comments are grey and follow //
   -Chapter 4: "Decisions and Loops" *only up to the section on switch statements* (145-162)